 Unlike workers’ comp claims, where you can only recover a portion of your lost wages and direct medical expenses, in a lawsuit against a negligent third-party you have the opportunity to recover all of your lost wages and overtime, future lost income, the costs of replacement services, and a significant amount for pain and suffering.

 Here are some of the most common work-accident situations caused by third-parties.

 You can be a professional driver, driving to meet a client, or simply running an errand for your boss, but if you’re injured in a car accident that wasn’t your fault, you should be eligible to file a workers’ compensation claim and file a third-party lawsuit or claim against the person who caused the accident.

 Example: Delivery Man Hit by Drunk Driver

-The delivery man is entitled to collect workers’ compensation benefits and pursue a personal injury claim against the drunk driver and his insurance company.
+The delivery man is entitled to collect workers’ compensation benefits and to pursue a personal injury claim against the drunk driver and his auto insurance company.

 This is referred to as a product liability lawsuit.
 The employee reimburses worker’s comp and keeps the balance of the manufacturer’s settlement amount or jury award.